What is extended warranty insurance?

 Policies may define excessive loss of resiliency as being “a flattening beyond the manufacturer’s tolerances”.

 We’ll examine any evidence of excessive or unusual use of the furniture.
 If we do find evidence of this, we may decide that your insurer was entitled to reject your claim.

-If you’ve got a policy for a certain period of time – which includes cover for excessive loss of resiliency – then your insurer should meet claims for excessive loss of resiliency within that period.
+If you’ve had a policy for a certain time that includes cover for excessive loss of resiliency, then your insurer should meet claims for this within that period.